 Address: 29 Bd de la Victoire, 67000 Strasbourg, France

-Give your family the opportunity to get up close and personal with the chimpanzee, rare insects, walrus, the elephant seal, and singing birds.
-The exhibitions are in French, and tours are offered in maximum groups of 25.
+Allow your family to get up close and personal with the chimpanzee, rare insects, walrus, the elephant seal, and singing birds.
+The exhibitions are in French, and tours are offered in maximum groups 25.

-At Strasbourg Zoological Museum you’ll be able to learn about natural Alsatian environments that are under threat, such as the Rhine forest, the Higher Vosges Mountains, and the Ried.
-They also offer changing exhibitions and scientific workshops and activities for young people.
+At Strasbourg Zoological Museum, you’ll be able to learn about natural Alsatian environments that are under threat, such as the Rhine forest, the Higher Vosges Mountains, and the Ried.
+They also offer changing exhibitions, scientific workshops, and activities for young people.
 There’s also a library where you can find information in a peaceful environment.